sharmitaranii/real-time-fraud-detection-ml/README.md

 # Real-Time Fraud Detection – Catch It Before It Hits

 This is a Streamlit web application that predicts whether a credit card transaction is fraudulent using a machine learning model trained on anonymized transaction data.
+This application is a prototype for real-time fraud detection.
+It allows users to upload transaction data in CSV format and uses a trained XGBoost model to predict fraudulent transactions.
+While the current interface supports batch processing, the underlying logic can be extended for live transaction streaming or API integration.

 **Live App**: https://sharmitaranii-real-time-fraud-detection-ml-streamlit-app-oupvde.streamlit.app/
 **Colab Notebook**: https://colab.research.google.com/drive/1HzauY24UJQ2RoQvspnhl4qJZ7v6R59Bb?usp=sharing